How to test Selling Partner API endpoints

 • If you have your own selling partner account, you can self authorize your application to access your account information.

-• If you don’t have your own Selling Partner account, then you must set up a third-party OAuth workflow.
-This workflow will allow third-party sellers and vendors to authorize your application’s access to their selling data.
+• If you don’t have your own selling partner account, then you must set up a third-party OAuth workflow.
+With this workflow, third-party sellers and vendors can authorize your application to access their Amazon Selling Partner data.

-In order to set up the credentials needed to make calls in Postman, you will need the following global variables for your workspace:
+To make calls with Postman, you must first set up the credentials.
+You will need the following global variables for your workspace:

 Step-by-step workflow